Parma, Michigan

 Parma is a village in Jackson County in the U.S. state of Michigan.
 The population was 780 at the 2020 census.
 The village is divided into three sections with boundaries in Parma Township and Sandstone Charter Township.

 History

 Parma was originally located a few miles east of its current location along the Michigan Central Railroad at a stop known as Gidley's Station.
 When it was moved to its current location, it was known as Groveland, after a noticeable grove of trees within the town.
 Part of this grove still exists where Grove St. curves around a copse of trees near its intersection with Westlawn St. in the eastern half of Parma.
 When the village was incorporated in 1847, its name was changed to Parma.
 In the early 1900s Parma was also known as Cracker Hill.
-A book was published called Cracker Hill Crumbs in 1976.
+A book titled Cracker Hill Crumbs, about the village's history, was published in 1975.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.06 sqmi, all land.
 Parma is bisected by a township line; as a result, the town lies in both Parma and Sandstone townships.